All articles

 Here's what that looks like in practice:

-• Objection Detection: The moment a prospect says "your price is too high" or "we're also looking at [competitor]," the rep gets suggested responses on screen
+• Objection Detection: The moment a prospect says "your price is too high" or "we're also looking at Gong," the rep gets suggested responses on screen

 • Discovery Prompts: AI identifies when reps are missing key discovery questions and surfaces them live